GabrielBG0/starborn-studio/README.md

 ## Code for Starbor Studios web site
-your can check it out at [starbornstudio.com](https://www.starbornstudio.com/)
+You can check it out at [starbornstudio.com](https://www.starbornstudio.com/)